Darth-Knoppix/blog-game-dev/content/blog/unused-models/index.md

 date: 2014-06-03T07:15:00.001+12:00
 draft: false
 aliases: ["/2014/06/unused-models.html"]
-tags: [Render, Mental Ray, 3DModelling, Autodesk Maya]
+tags: [Render, Mental Ray, 3D Modelling, Autodesk Maya]
 ---

 _This material was created while at the Victoria University of Wellington for a media design class._